williamdemeo/Math141Spring2014/README.md

 *You must have access to WebAssign for this course.*  To reiterate, you can purchase it separately from the [WebAssign website][], or as part of a textbook bundle at the university bookstore.
-Note that, since WebAssign access provides you with a (somewhat restrictive) electronic version of the textbook, it is not absolutely necessary to purchase a hard copy of the book.
+Note that, since WebAssign access provides you with a (somewhat restricted) electronic version of the textbook, it is not absolutely necessary to purchase a hard copy of the book.
 However, it is highly recommended that you have a hard copy, or at least an electronic version that you can view on a tablet when studying in the library.
-If you limit yourself to the electronic access to the text that is provided through WebAssign, it is likely that you will not find this access very convenient and, as a result, you might end up studying from the textbook far less than if you had purchased a hard copy.
+If you limit yourself to only the electronic access that is provided through WebAssign, you may not find it very convenient and, as a result, you might end up studying from the textbook less often than if you had purchased a hard copy.

 Exams
 -----